savoirfairelinux/jami-project/docker/README.md

 `Dockerfile_snap` is from [stable.Dockerfile](stable.Dockerfile)
 upstream, under GPLv3-only, and is not considered part of the project.
-It is patched with `../patches/docker-snap-build-scripts.patch` to add and invoke our build script.
+It was modified in order to support core22

 [stable.Dockerfile]: https://raw.githubusercontent.com/snapcore/snapcraft/master/docker/stable.Dockerfile